ms-jpq/download-windows-iso/README.md

 It will keep trying to download image until it succeeds.

+If you are unlucky, it might take 2 or 3 runs.

 ## How do you know it still works?

 [Look at the CI](https://github.com/ms-jpq/download-windows-iso/actions)